 - (1) Preserved and protected any crime scene until appropriate steps could be taken to collect any evidence. - (2) Requested that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating. - (3) Ensured that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.

-In the past 12 months, there was one allegation made where a non-security staff member was the first responder.
-In this case, the nonsecurity staff member:
+In the past 12 months, there were not any allegations made where a non-security staff member was the first responder.